 - Export to XML files

-- If your file has column headings you can set the column number as a prefix that makes debugging far easier when looking at error files in SSIS or files that do not have the headers
+- If your file has column headings, you can set the column number as a prefix that debugging far easier when looking at error files in SSIS or files that do not have the headers.

 My Use Case

-I have an SSIS process that imports flat files from a source system which can be a couple of hundred meg.
-I have SSIS generate error files out of this process which are saved as text files.
-These are comma delimited text files that correspond to the input files that I am loading, however do not have headers.
-Being able to have both the error and source files open with column numbers makes debugging a lot easier.
+I have an ETL process that imports flat files from a source system which can be a couple of hundred meg.
+I have SSIS generate error files out of this process which is saved as text files.
+However, these are comma-delimited text files that correspond to the input files that I am loading.
+However, they do not have headers.
+Having both the error and source files open with column numbers makes debugging a lot easier.
 I have highlighted some of the key feature points listed above in this snapshot.
 (Click for larger image)

 Where To Get It